wlldnhm/IFT220_Lab2/README.md

 git config --global push.default simple

 # Install Gosh-Git
-Install-Module -Name posh-git -Force # step 1 was a needed update so we could had the Install-Module cmdlet
+Install-Module -Name posh-git -Force # step 1 was a needed update so we could have the Install-Module cmdlet

 # Add Posh to PowerShell profile to get the Git prompt
 Add-PoshGitToProfile